mureinik/bpunit/README.md

 While [`java.util.Random`](http://docs.oracle.com/javase/8/docs/api/java/util/Random.html)
 is a neat little randomizer, it has several drawbacks.
-First and foremost, it can only randomize a small subset of the JDK's types, wheres the classes you'd want to test usually have properties from your own classes.
+First and foremost, it can only randomize a small subset of the JDK's types, whereas the classes you'd want to test usually have properties from your own classes.
 `POJOAssertBuilder#withRadnom(Random)` allows you extend `java.util.Random` and provide methods to randomize your own classes.
 A